-Thankfully, improving CR is easier than many people think.
+Thankfully, improving your website home page conversion rate (CR) is easier than many people think.
 For instance, adding a simple video to a landing page has been shown to boost conversions by as much as 80%.
 That staggering stat highlights the positive impact that a few simple tweaks and changes can make.

 This is good news all-around, of course, but it’s particularly positive when it comes to your website home page.
 After all, generating home page conversions is notoriously difficult.
 The vast majority of first-time visitors to a website never come close to converting!

 Unless that is, you design and optimize it with conversion principles in mind.
 Want to learn more about doing exactly that?
 Keep reading to discover how to design a high-converting home page.

 As that statistic in the intro shows, including a video on the homepage can make a major difference to CR success.
 Given the popularity of video content these days, it’s really no surprise either.